 Please note: Habito is an online mortgage broker and whole of market lender so they will assess the best deals available and work out which works for you.
 We have an affiliate relation with Habito and take a small percentage of commission for referring you to them.

-Why autumn is the best time to find a mortgage
+Why autumn is a good time to find the best mortgage deal

 While you can look for mortgage deals at any time of year, autumn could well be one of the better times to start and submit a mortgage application.
 Firstly, it's highly unlikely that you changed jobs over the summer, so you'll have been in your current job for the required minimum of six months in order to successfully get a mortgage.